ezf98/PortfolioProjects/Covid_project/README.md

 # **COVID-19 Pandemic Data Analysis**
 In this project, I analyzed two datasets containing information on COVID-19 deaths and vaccines administered worldwide.
 I used MySQL to clean and analyze the data.
-After cleaning the datasets, I merged them to create a single comprehensive dataset which was later visualized used Tableau.
+After cleaning the datasets, I merged them to create a single comprehensive dataset which was later visualized using Tableau.

 # **Installation**
 To run this project, you will need to have MySQL and Tableau installed on your computer.